joseph-abell/york-oratory/content/groups.md

     primaryImage: ''
     title: Society of St Vincent de Paul
     urlSlug: groups/society-of-st-vincent-de-paul
   - body: >-
-      This group meets most Monday evening at 7:30pm from September until Pentecost to help people deepen their understanding of the Catholic faith.
-      Catholics who want to share their faith or to get to know it better are welcome to come to help others who may wish to become Catholics through the Rite of Christian Initiation or by being received into full communion with the Catholic Church.
-Each meeting includes a systematic presentation of Catholic teaching together with opportunities for prayer, questions, and meeting other Catholics and enquirers.
-We end most evenings with the Office of Compline sung in church.

-      In the year 2018/2019 we will be using the Evangelium Course.

-      Please contact the Parish Priest to find out more.
-    description: >-
-      This group meets most Monday evening at 7:30pm from September until Pentecost to help people deepen their understanding of the Catholic faith.
-    groupType: ''
-    primaryImage: ''
-    title: Exploring the Catholic Faith
-    urlSlug: groups/exploring-the-catholic-faith
-  - body: >-
       The St Wilfrid’s Bellringers ring the ten bells in the tower before the 6:15pm Mass on Saturday and the 10.30am and 12 noon Masses on Sunday.
 They